benja-M-1/Silexor/README.md

 ## TODO

-* Providing options lo add services in the generation of the app.php file (doctrine, twig, ...)
+* Providing options to add services in the generation of the app.php file (doctrine, twig, ...) -> see feature/providerinstaller for a workaround with composer
 * Service provider generator
 * Controller provider generator